WELCOME TO TRANSITION CHESTER

 1.4.2 Oil and gas is an important natural resource but not as vital to human health and well-being as clean potable water.
 Should an underground water source be contaminated by fracking operations there is no possible remedy to remove the contaminant(s) and the water remains unusable indefinitely.
 Therefore it must be incumbent on the applicant to monitor subterranean aquifers through which a gas well is drilled by, for example, by drilling an additional well from which water samples can be monitored.
 We believe that vital water resources cannot be put at risk by the existing reactive regime of the EA which is totally inadequate to manage the risks associated with contaminating the Sherwood Sandstone formation, a major aquifer below West Cheshire.

-1.5.1 Fracking fluids return back to surface during fracking operations and continue to flow back as produced water in decreasing quantities during the life of the well.
-Flowback fluids contains proppant (usually sand), fracking chemicals, absorbed salts, volatile organic compounds (VOCs) and depending on the geology, heavy metals, radioactive materials and radon gas.
-Typically 20% – 50% of fracking fluid returns as flowback which means between 24,200m3 and 60,500m3 must be treated to remove contaminants for an 8 well frack pad.
+1.5.1 Fracking fluids return back to surface during fracking operations and continues to flow back as produced water in decreasing quantities during the life of the well.
+Flow-back fluids contain proppant (usually sand), fracking chemicals, absorbed salts, volatile organic compounds (VOCs) and depending on the geology, heavy metals, radioactive materials and radon gas.
+Typically 20% – 50% of fracking fluid returns as flow-back which means between 24,200m3 and 60,500m3 must be treated to remove contaminants for an 8 well frack pad.

 1.5.2 There are no facilities to deal with these quantities of contaminated materials in the West Cheshire area.
 We consider it essential that planning applications provide realistic details of the fresh water sources they propose to use and the quantities of waste fluids to be treated, the likely contaminants and the treatment facilities which will take the waste at the rates required by site operations.

-1.6 Fracking uses the road transport system exclusively to move all the equipment and materials necessary.
-This results in huge emissions of C02 and air pollution from diesel emissions.
-Assuming fluids are delivered/removed by road tanker we have calculated that 4,000 (+/- 30%) one-way movements are required for one 8 well pad over an average total distance of 300,000 kilometres resulting in 300 tonnes of CO2 emissions.
-If half the area of the West Cheshire borough were fracked there would be approx. 130 pads.
+1.6 Fracking in the USA has used road transport to move all the equipment and materials necessary.
+Assuming fluids are delivered/removed by road tanker we have estimated that 5,700 one-way movements are required for one 8 well pad over a total ( 2 way) distance of 420,000 kilometres resulting in 410 tonnes of CO2 emissions during fracturing preparation and operation.
+If half the area of the West Cheshire borough were fracked there would be approx. 130 pads resulting in transport movements of 55,000,000 km and 53,500 tns of CO2.

-1.6.2 Research carried out in the USA found that road traffic accidents around fracking sites can rise by up to 60% during fracking operations compared to data prior to fracking.
-This is completely unacceptable and not a price that we are prepared to pay in the Chester area.
-Planning guidance should require the applicant to demonstrate how they propose to minimise disruption to local traffic movements, especially at peak times and how they will prevent road traffic accidents with their vehicles.
+1.6.1 Research carried out in the USA found that road traffic accidents around fracking sites can rise by up to 60% during fracking operations compared to baseline data.
+This is completely unacceptable in our communities.
+Planning guidance should require the applicant to demonstrate how they will prevent road traffic accidents with their vehicles.

 1.7 We consider it essential that an Environmental Risk Assessment is mandatory for all applications for an UG development.